wallymathieu/assertfail/_posts/2020-01-28-Validations-in-fsharp-and-csharp.md

 ---
 layout: post
-title: Validations in f# and c#
+title: Validations in F# and C#
 date: 2020-01-28T08:21:31+01:00
 tags: f# c#
 ---

-In order to give a nicer developer experience composing validation messages there are broad categories of libraries that either work well in a java/c# style setting or work well when composing functions.
+In order to give a nicer developer experience composing validation messages there are broad categories of libraries that either work well in a Java/C# style setting or work well when composing functions.

 ## Attribute based validation libraries